 Are You Being Investigated Or Have Been Arrested For A White Collar Crime?
-Chicago Defense Lawyer Andrew M. Wesiberg Is An Experienced White Collar Crimes Lawyer
+Chicago Defense Lawyer Andrew M. Weisberg Is An Experienced White Collar Crimes Lawyer

 If you would like to reach Mr. Weisberg quickly and directly, please call his cell phone 24/7 at (773) 908-9811.
 The consultation is free.

-Although when talking about so-called white collar crimes, people generally think about embezzlement, prosecutors normally charges such cases in Chicago and Illinois as theft.
+Although people generally think about embezzlement when talking about so-called white-collar crimes, prosecutors normally charge such cases in Chicago and Illinois as theft.
 Theft (720 ILCS 5/16-1), is a criminal charge or offense in which someone knowingly takes property from another party without the owner’s consent.
 The typical embezzlement/theft case involves an employee who develops a method to steal large sums of money from the employer.

-Most white collar crimes, embezzlement cases and large scale theft offenses also involve the offense or charge of forgery (720 ILCS 5/17-3).
-Forgery involves making or altering a document with intent to defraud another person.
+Most white-collar crimes, embezzlement cases, and large-scale theft offenses also involve the offense or charge of forgery (720 ILCS 5/17-3).
+Forgery involves making or altering a document with the intent to defraud another person.
 The most common forgery charge involves signing another person’s name on a check without the person’s permission.

-Forgery is a Class 3 felony that is punishable by from 2-5 years prison time.
-In most large scale employee theft/embezzlement cases, the employee has access to the checks or credit cards of the company and forges the name of their employee in order effectuate the fraud.
+Forgery is a Class 3 felony that is punishable by 2-5 years of prison time.
+In most large-scale employee theft/embezzlement cases, the employee has access to the checks or credit cards of the company and forges the name of the employee in order to effectuate the fraud.
 It is a defense to forgery if the alleged victim authorized the suspect to sign his or her name on the check or other legal document.

 For example, if a person authorizes his friend to sign his name to a check or credit card application, no forgery exists.
 That being said, it is quite difficult for a defendant to prove that he was actually authorized to sign another person’s name when that other person is now bringing criminal charges.

-Mr. Weisberg has successfully defended countless white collar crimes in Chicago and the suburbs.
-He has aggressively defended clients charged with large scale thefts in the millions of dollars as well as those charged with lower level cases.
+He has aggressively defended clients charged with large-scale thefts in the millions of dollars as well as those charged with lower-level cases.